Zinc-lead Exploration & Development

-Selwyn Resources Ltd. is a publicly traded, Canadian base metals exploration and development company.
-The company's core project is the World class Selwyn Project, located in eastern Yukon.
-The Selwyn Project has reactivated the Howard's Pass zinc-lead district, and since 2005 the company has invested over $120M to define Selwyn deposit as one of the largest undeveloped zinc-lead deposit in the world.
+The Company sold its core project, the World class Selwyn Project located in eastern Yukon, in June 2013.
+Selwyn reactivated the Howard's Pass zinc-lead district, and since 2005 the Company invested over $120M to define the Selwyn deposit as one of the largest undeveloped zinc-lead deposit in the world.